I returned from Rhode Island New England style houses, cold weather, funny accents, Navy people and stuff.

 So that’s my two cents, but seems like every time we create another avenue of complaint…in a profession…it only goes one way…like Child Protective Services.
 Everyone and their cousin gets to complain and tell the agency professionals on the frontline who actually are in the field what they should have done and what idiots they are.
 The professionals just have to shut up and take it, because if they talk to reporters or press, they are fired.
 The reporters report ad nausea about what the professionals should have done, if they were mind readers and had magic wands, could read the future, actually had funding to do the job, and were actually supported.
 What can you do?

 There are other restaurants in that area including an Italian one with the most best Veal Cutlet parmigana.
-Thanks to my family/familia in New York and Connecticut, you are something else all of you.
+Thanks to my family/familia in New York and Connecticut

 3-1-1 for carry-ons = 3.4 ounce (100ml) bottle or less (by volume) ; 1 quart-sized, clear, plastic, zip-top bag; 1 bag per passenger placed in screening bin.
 One-quart bag per person limits the total liquid volume each traveler can bring.
 3.4 ounce (100ml) container size is a security measure.